Towards Logarithmic GLSM: The r-spin case: Moduli of twisted stable log maps

-For simplicity, denote by $\cA := \cA_{\NN}$.
+Consider the log algebraic stack $\cA$ with the underlying stack and the log structure induced by the affine toric variety $\spec(k[\NN])$.
 Let $\infty_{\cA}\subset \cA$ be the boundary divisor associated to the log structure $\cM_\cA$.
-The log stack $\cA$ has the following universal property that if $Y$ is Deligne--Faltings type of rank one, then there is a strict morphism $Y \to \cA$.
+The log stack $\cA$ has the universal property that if $Y$ is Deligne--Faltings type of rank one, then there is a canonical strict morphism $Y \to \cA$.